DIDSR/calzone/README.md

 - Offers both equal-space and equal-frequency binning options
 - Boostrapping for confidence intervals for each calibration metrics
 - Prevelance adjustment to account for prevalance change between enriched data and population data.
+- Multiclass extension by 1-vs-rest or top-class only

 ## Installation